 Take breaks as often as you need.
 Taking a walk around the block or having some time away from your study space will do you a world of good.
 Spending too long on a task can decrease productivity, which may affect your motivation.
 Make sure you eat well, avoiding foods high in sugar and fat, and drink lots of water.
 If you’re feeling stressed or anxious, don’t hesitate to ask your family and friends for support.

 Need some more study advice?
-Our Personal Education Consultants are on hand to chat with you.
+Our Course Advisors are on hand to chat with you.
 Get in touch today to make a time.